KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         system_manager_.enable_systems<column_logic, player_logic>();
     }

-Also, let's have a boolean which indicates if player started playing.
+We'll use a boolean to indicate if player started playing.

 .. code-block:: cpp

     // States
     bool started_playing_{false};

-And a function which resets state values like that.
+And a function which resets this state value.

 .. code-block:: cpp